 The horse or mule that’s pulling it, he explained, would sway from side to side as it walked.
 So the men operating it, were constantly having to steer as well, in order to plant straight rows.
 We marveled at the amount of work these men were able to accomplish in those days, using only the power of horses and mules.

-From the perspective of most of the rest of us, who work behind a desk, what he is accomplishing every day, at 83, is rather impressive as well.
+For those of us who work mostly from a desk, what he is accomplishing every day, at 83, is rather impressive as well.
 I told him so.
 He didn’t say anything, but smiled in acknowledgement.

 As you might imagine, there’s a whole lot more to tell about Mr. Eldredge–as rancher, farmer, school principal, basketball coach, and also as former teacher of the aforementioned Guzman brothers, back when they were in school.